top of page

 This intro is tricky as I try to keep this site light and humorous for readers, but I feel I want to write something more personal.
 And - rather than just delivering a tonne of Yorkshire stereotypes and jokes - whilst making this map, I had some time to explore some feelings about Yorkshire and "home".
 We don't need to launch into "On Ilkla Mooar Baht 'at" or talk about "Yorkshire born, Yorkshire bred", we don't even need to mention all the great things to come out of Yorkshire, the inventors, musicians, actors, or food, but needless to say life is better for Yorkshire's existence.
 And it is certainly better for Yorkshire Tea.

 When you move away from your home region, it is easy to romanticise a place and a time.
-And, even though I live somewhere thats wilderness is epic, its people friendly, its ideology aligned with my own, and spend more time than ever in nature, it doesn't always hit the same.
+And, even though I live somewhere where the wilderness is epic, its people friendly, its ideology aligned with my own, and spend more time than ever in nature, it doesn't always hit the same.
 There isn't that feeling that permeates the core that you get standing on the top of Malham Cove - maybe some weird sense of ownership, or an old generational connection, that intangible something.
 Yes, I often have romantic visions in my head of some chocolate box Yorkshire, that I'm not sure exists outside of day trips.
+But my word it doesn't stop you longing for it.

 "How do you know if a fella is from Yorkshire?"